Collins101-dev/odin-rock-paper-scissors/README.md

     ```bash
     cd odin-rock-paper-scissors
     ```
-3. Open `index.html` in your browser to play (if UI is implemented).
+3. Open `index.html` in your browser.

-    Alternatively, open the browser console and follow the prompts to play.
+4. Use the on-screen buttons to select Rock, Paper, or Scissors.
+   The game will display the results and keep score for 5 rounds.
+   After 5 rounds, you can restart the game using the "Restart Game" button.

 ## Game Rules